ustrucx/CryptsyTools/README.md

-Copyright (C) 2013  Johnny "usTrUcX"  joaogarcia@gmail.com
+Copyright (C) 2013  Johnny "usTrUcX"

-This is a NET trading tool made to support NET miners to increase their mined volume.
+This is a !!DEPRECATED!!
+NET trading tool made to support NET miners to increase their mined volume.

 -----------------------------------------------------------------------